nest/nestml/doc/running/running_nest_compartmental.rst

 Mechanism interdependence
 -------------------------

-Above examples of explicit interdependence inbetween concentration and channel models where already described.
+Above examples of explicit interdependence inbetween concentration and channel models were already described.
 Note that it is not necessary to describe the basic interaction inherent through the contribution to the overall current of the compartment.
 During a simulation step all currents of channels and receptors are added up and contribute to the change of the membrane potential (v_comp) in the next timestep.
 Thereby one must only express a dependence explicitly if the mechanism depends on the activity of a specific channel- or receptor-type amongst multiple in a given compartment or some concentration.

 General compartment scripting
 -----------------------------
-Update block:
+Update block
 ~~~~~~~~~~~~~
-Even though the intended focus of the compartmental feature is the usage of the above mechanisms whose influence on the compartment and overall neurons is implicit, it is still possible to use the update block.
-The update block does not control the overall neurons behaviour but its computation may support the behaviour of mechanisms within a compartment.
-All states occuring inside of the update block or within the called functions and inlines etc. become part of a generall computation block that is always executed once for each compartment.
+Even though the intended focus of the compartmental feature is the usage of the above mechanisms whose influence on the compartment and overall neurons is implicit, it is still possible to use the ``update`` block.
+The ``update`` block does not control the overall behaviour of the neuron but its computation may support the behaviour of mechanisms within a compartment.
+All states occuring inside of the ``update`` block or within the called functions and inlines etc. become part of a general computation block that is always executed once for each compartment.
 These states may be used by the mechanisms.
-The ODEs owned by the update block are still integrated automatically and integrate_odes() shall not be used in this context.
+The ODEs owned by the update block are still integrated automatically and ``integrate_odes()`` shall not be used in this context.

-OnReceive(self_spikes):
+onReceive(self_spikes)
 ~~~~~~~~~~~~~~~~~~~~~~~
-We also introduce a new special case of the OnReceive block with the CM feature specific variable self_spikes which is just a boolean that is true if and only if the neuron has spiked in the last timestep.
+We also introduce a new special case of the ``onReceive`` block with the compartmental feature-specific variable ``self_spikes``, which is just a boolean that is true if and only if the neuron has spiked in the last timestep.
 The code within this block is only executed if the neuron spikes (somatic).
-Otherwise, the same rules as for the update block apply.
+Otherwise, the same rules as for the ``update`` block apply.

-Application:
+Application
 ~~~~~~~~~~~~
 This feature has been implemented with the implementation of IAF behaviour or backpropagation in mind.
 For examples see these model files:
 `cm_iaf_psc_exp_dend_neuron.nestml <https://github.com/nest/nestml/blob/master/tests/nest_compartmental_tests/resources/cm_iaf_psc_exp_dend_neuron.nestml>`_